Sonny James: Musical beginnings

 On September 9, 1950, his career was interrupted by the Korean War when his Alabama Army National Guard unit was activated.
 After military service in Korea, James moved to Nashville, where he spent a week staying with Chet Atkins and his wife.
 He had roomed with Atkins years earlier in Raleigh, North Carolina, when they were playing at the same radio station.
 Atkins invited Capitol Records executive Ken Nelson to join them for dinner.
 James stated, "After dinner, Chet and I began woodshedding on our guitars.
 We played a few songs I had written, then Chet turned to Ken and said, 'What do you think, Ken?'
 And Ken said, 'I'd like to record him.'"
 Nelson asked him to drop his last name professionally, believing already several musicians were named Loden, Louden, or Luden, and that "James" would be easier to remember: "The smallest children can remember Sonny James."
 So, he released his first studio record as Sonny James.

 While appearing on Louisiana Hayride, he met musician Slim Whitman.
 James's performance on stage playing a fiddle and singing brought a strong crowd response, and Whitman invited him to front for his new touring band.
 James stayed with Whitman's group for only two months, when Whitman felt he had to do some club work to keep up his income to be able to pay his band.
 The Loden family had only appeared in schoolhouses and such, and Sonny agreed to stay on for a few shows until Whitman could find his replacement.
 For the remainder of his career, he never played a club performance.
-Over the next few years, he had several songs that did reasonably well on the country music charts, and he continued to develop his career with performances at live country music shows.
-He also appeared on radio, including Big D Jamboree, before moving to the all-important new medium, television, where he became a regular performer on ABC's Ozark Jubilee in Springfield, Missouri, beginning in October 1955.
+Over the next few years, James had several songs that did reasonably well on the country music charts, and he continued to develop his career with performances at live country music shows.
+He also appeared on radio, including Big D Jamboree, before moving to the all-important new medium of television, where he became a regular performer on ABC's Ozark Jubilee in Springfield, Missouri, beginning in October 1955.

-Following his long streak of number-one hits, James is also remembered for his 1975 number-six song, "A Little Bit South of Saskatoon", that was in the 1977 Paul Newman hockey comedy Slap Shot.
+Following his long streak of No. 1 hits, James is also remembered for his 1975 No. 6 song, "A Little Bit South of Saskatoon", that was in the 1977 Paul Newman hockey comedy Slap Shot.